 Improving Student Success

-Canvas is a wonderful Learning Management System, but just like any technology it is only as good as you make it.
-As instructors, your development, participation, timely feedback and current grades makes the course useful and supports student success.
+Canvas is a wonderful Learning Management System, but just like any technology, it is only as good as you make it.
+As faculty, your development, participation, timely feedback, and current grades make the course useful and supports student success.

 We hope that you will utilize the Canvas tools to support your teaching and improve your students' learning.

 Formative Assessment is Important

 Formative assessments are ongoing and often.
 They are low stakes, repeatable, open book, and group work: quizzes, assignments, and discussions.
 They provide the opportunity for students to practice and learn their strengths and weakness.
 They help faculty recognize their students’ shortcomings and allow faculty to adjust, share additional resources, or work with students to improve before midterms.
 Formative assessments will improve a student's ability to pass your course.

 |Grading||Usually worth low points or not graded||Usually graded and significant score is noted|

 |Purpose||Improvement: to give feedback to faculty and students about how well students grasp specific concepts/material.||Judgment: to derive a grade, and to allow students to work intensively with course concepts/material.|

 |Focus||Very focused on whether students have acquired specific skills or information.||Less focused: allows students to demonstrate a range of skills and knowledge.|

 |Effort||Requires little time from faculty or students; simple; done in class or online||Requires more time for faculty and students; complex; done in class, outside of class and online|